Auto Window Tinting Guide 101: How to Take Care of Your Tints

-Auto window tinting is not an uncommon process for most drivers, especially for those located in relatively hotter parts of America like Arizona.
+Auto window tint is not an uncommon process for most drivers, especially for those located in relatively hotter parts of America like Arizona.
 But despite this, there’s still a good number of car owners who struggle maintaining their paint protection films in good condition.

-Maybe you’ve already installed window films to your vehicle in hopes of blocking both heat and uv rays or you could be thinking of investing on auto window tinting service but unsure of the proper after care it needs.
+Maybe you’ve already installed window films to your vehicle in hopes of blocking both heat and uv rays or you could be thinking of investing on auto window tinting service but unsure of the proper aftercare it needs.

 Regardless of, SmartFilm’s comprehensive care guide is for everyone who wants to maintain the good quality most types of window tint comes in.
-To start, let’s divide the tint into two; caring for newly installed tints and caring for older films.
+To start, let’s divide the tinting into two; caring for newly installed tints and caring for older films.

 Here’s the Dos and Don’ts for freshly tinted vehicles!